 I think it’s obvious that the 42% of TV viewers who go online to see more about the TV content they’re watching do not go online to find and watch the exact same video clips that they’re watching on their TV machines.
 What are they looking for?
 And why?

-As when I explored the reason online social networks took off years ago, if we can better understand why people are looking online, then we might better know what they’re looking for.
-Then you can give it to them.
-And sell it.
-Why is a more powerful question than what.
+As when I explored the reason online social networks first took off years ago, if we can better understand why people are looking online, then we might better know what they’re looking for.
+Only then you can give it to them.
+Or sell it.
+“Why” is a more powerful question than what.

 Technically the why is the viewer’s dopamine response to a good payoff, which is for the TV industry what nicotine is for the tobacco industry.
 In the pocket between every setup and its corresponding payoff, the brain registers these surges, conscious or unconscious, of curiosity.
 That space is valuable.
 These little thrills from the prefrontal cortex are literally addictive.
 That’s what an advertiser pays for – proximity to that wonder.
 Storytellers are masters of setups, payoffs, and cliffhanger act breaks for a good rea$on.

-So in the case of television and transmedia, I believe the long arcs which are so prevalent in today’s TV, are front-loading a lot of setups early – for payoffs which are supposed to come only much later.
+So in the case of television and crossmedia, I believe the long arcs which are so prevalent in today’s TV are front-loading a lot of setups early – lighting fuses for payoffs which are supposed to come only much later.
 This is a good problem to have, but it’s obviously making people hungry for payoffs which they want to be integrated into the TV show’s core narrative content.
 Their curiosity is driving them online.
+They’re looking for payoffs.

-I think TV networks could start engineering payoffs online.
+I think TV networks could start engineering some payoffs online.
 Non-video payoffs.
-They could charge advertisers for proximity to these revelations, eureka moments, and for branded content integration.
-That is a profitable approach to transmedia.
+They could be hints.
+They could be head-fakes.
+They could charge advertisers for proximity to these revelations, these eureka moments, and they could even offer up branded content integration around those payoffs.
+That is a profitable approach to crossmedia.
 And its a fun experience for your audience when done right.
-And it is an approach that seems to fit with the big Why behind the phenomenon.
+And it is an approach to capturing viewer behavior that seems to fit with the big Why behind this phenomenon.

 When Les Moonves talked about how CBS is also offering cross-platform ad packages, he stressed that “the first screen must come first, and there’s no second screen without it,” he is exactly right.
 Audiences crave story thrills – stories from the TV.
 Moonves also noted that CBS’ ratings lead its competitors “by the largest margin of any network in 23 years.
 “Integrated sales has become part of our culture,” he added.